-The Tucson International Airport Arts and Culture Program consists of a permanent collection, rotating exhibits, and a performing arts program, Live at TIA!
+The Tucson International Airport (TUS) Arts and Culture Program consists of a permanent collection, rotating exhibits, and a performing arts program, Live at TIA!

-Local performers entertain in TIA's Welcome Lounges on the lower level of the terminal.
-Performers interested in information about the program can email email@example.com.
-Click here for more information about the program.
+Live at TIA!
+Performing Arts Programs are also featured throughout the year.
+Local performers entertain in the TUS Welcome Lounges on the lower level of the terminal.
+Click here for program criteria and application form or email email@example.com for more information about any of the Arts & Culture programs.